Other sexually transmitted infections (STIs)

 This is why HIV negative people with herpes, are at higher risk of catching HIV, even when they have no current sores.

-Any STI that causes a sore makes an easy way for HIV to enter the body.
+Any sore is a way for HIV to enter the body.

 An HIV positive person with an STI may be more infectious for HIV.
 This may also cause their undetectable viral load in blood to be at higher levels in genital fluid.